wbsoft/parce/docs/source/deflanguage.rst

 In this chapter we'll cover all the details of how a language can be defined.

-To *parce*, a :class:`~parce.language.Language` is simply a grouping container for lexicons, which group rules, and rules consist of a pattern, an action and zero or more targets.
+A language definition is a class definition that inherits the :class:`~parce.language.Language` class.
+Such a language class is never used to instantiate objects, but rather the class itself is the language definition, and acts like a grouping container for lexicons, which group rules, and rules consist of a pattern, an action and zero or more targets.

+New language definitions can be created by inheriting from existing ones, see for example the bundled :class:`~parce.lang.html.Html` language class, which extends :class:`~parce.lang.html.XHtml`, which builds upon :class:`~parce.lang.xml.Xml`.

 Let's look closer again at the example from the :doc:`gettingstarted` section::